LouDnl/USBSID-Pico/README.md

 # Firmware
 See the [firmware changelog](CHANGELOG.md) for more information on what's changed and previous releases.
 ### Firmware versions
-Use `usbsidpico.uf2` for regular green rp2040 Pico boards.
+Use `usbsidpico_pico.uf2` for Pico1 regular green rp2040 Pico boards.
-Use `usbsidpico-rgb.uf2` for black clone rp2040 Pico boards with RGB LED onboard.
+Use `usbsidpico-rgb_pico.uf2` for Pico1 black clone rp2040 Pico boards with RGB LED onboard.
+Use `usbsidpico_pico_w.uf2` for PicoW regular green rp2040 Pico boards.
+Use `usbsidpico_pico2.uf2` for Pico2 regular green rp2040 Pico boards.
-**WARNING!** Do _NOT_ use the RGB firmware for the regular green rp2040 Pico boards.
+**WARNING!** Do _NOT_ use the RGB firmware for any of the (non black) rp2040 or rp2350 Pico boards that do not contain an RGB LED.
 ### How to flash
 A Raspberry Pi Pico board is incredibly easy to flash, as it comes with a built in bootloader for flashing new firmwares in the `uf2` format.
 In order to flash a new firmware to your USBSID-Pico you will need to put the Pico into bootloader mode.
 This can be done in 2 ways: